Serving sparkling white wine in winter is a great way to celebrate the season. Photo Credit: Max Pixel

 When temperatures dip, many people want to cozy up by the fireplace with a bold, full-bodied red wine like Cabernet Sauvignon or Syrah.
 These rich wines are comforting this time of the year and often pair beautifully with hearty winter meals.
 But full-bodied red wines aren’t the only beverage of choice for the chilliest winter months.
-Opulent and creamy white wine can be just as warm and comforting in the cold seasons.
-In fact, bolder white wines like Chardonnay, Viognier, Champagne, and Sauternes pair even better with some traditional winter foods than red wines do.
+Opulent and creamy white wine can be just as comforting in the cold seasons.
+In fact, distinctive white wines like Chardonnay, Viognier, Champagne, Sauternes, and Tokaji can pair even better with some traditional winter foods than red wines do.
+Certain white wines are also made to impress, particularly aged bottles of Sauternes, Tokaji, and vintage Champagne.
+These iconic and valuable wines make winter holiday occasions feel all the more special.

-The key to serving white wine in winter is to pick varieties that are concentrated in flavor, high in alcohol or acidity, and can stand up to dense winter dishes like stews and pot roasts.
+The key to serving white wine in winter is to pick varieties and blends that are concentrated in flavor, high in alcohol or acidity, and can stand up to dense winter dishes like stews and pot roasts.
+It’s also important to select wines that will stir up excitement in your guests.
 In this guide, you’ll learn how to select the perfect white wine for your next winter celebration.

 Why Drink White Wine in Winter?

 The biggest misconception about drinking white wine is that you have to serve these wines at a much cooler temperature than red wines.
 The last thing most people want to do is drink an ice-cold glass of Sauvignon Blanc when it’s snowing outside.
 This is one reason that people avoid drinking white wine in winter.
-However, when these wines are chilled down to 40 degrees or cooler, as they often are, their flavors tend to shut down.
-Instead, all white wines (even crisp, refreshing styles like Sauvignon Blanc) should be served between 45 and 55 degrees.
-Heavier, richer varieties like Chardonnay actually taste best when served around 55 degrees because their aromatics open up with some warmth.
+However, the common practice of chilling wines down to 40 degrees or cooler can shut down the flavors of certain white wine styles.
+Instead, all white wines (even crisp, refreshing styles like Sauvignon Blanc) should be served between 43 and 55 degrees.
+Sweet wines, like Sauternes, should be well chilled to 43-45 degrees.
+Sparkling wines, like Champagne, can be served a little warmer, between 43-50 degrees.
+However, heavier varieties, like Chardonnay, taste best when served between 50-55 degrees because the warmth opens up their aromatics.
 So, while white wines should still be chilled, they shouldn’t be served ice cold—you won’t freeze when you drink a properly chilled white wine.

 Your guests may be surprised by how well white wines pair with winter foods.

-The Best White Wine Varieties for Winter Celebrations
+The Best White Wine Varieties and Styles for Winter Celebrations

 Wine | Style | Bottles to Try |

-There are no rules saying that you have to drink only rich, concentrated white wines in the winter like the ones listed above, but these types of wines often appeal to the most people this time of the year.
-If you would rather drink a crisp, delicate white like Pinot Gris or Sauvignon Blanc, there’s no reason to avoid these wines just because the weather is a little colder outside.
-It all comes down to personal taste.
-What wine you choose also depends on what food you plan on serving with it (if any).
-Each wine above pairs best with a different type of winter dish.
+There are no rules saying that you have to drink only rich, concentrated white wines in the winter like the ones listed above, but these types of wines are most likely to appeal to people at this time of the year.
+As an added benefit, many of these wines happen to be especially rare or have an interesting origin and sense of place; they are conversation-starters.
+However, serving white wine in winter isn’t just about telling a great story.
+The wine you choose also depends on what food, if any, you have planned.
+Each wine listed above pairs best with a different type of winter dish.

 How to Select the Best White Wine for Your Winter Meal

-Another reason why you might choose to serve white wine in winter is that you have a perfect wine pairing in mind for a specific dish.
-Light red wines pair well with a wide variety of foods, but some dishes only really sing when they’re paired with a rich white wine.
-Below are a few white wine pairings for classic winter dishes.
+One reason you might choose to serve white wine in winter is that you have a specific dish in mind for a perfect wine pairing.
+Light red wines pair well with a wide selection of foods, but some dishes only really sing when they’re paired with a rich white wine, particularly a well-aged one.
+Below are a few excellent white wine pairings for classic winter dishes.

 Wine | Pairing | Ideal Serving Temperature |